hisham8989/myalarm/README.md

     - For each alarm there is a dedicated delete button to delete the alarm
     - When the user deletes an alarm it does not alert the user & does not appear in alarm list
     - alarm will be deleted only after user's confirmation

+## Limitations

+- This Simple Alarm Clock requires internet to work properly
+- This app uses local Storage to stores alarms
+- Refeshing the page breaks the alarm's timer i.e.., if user sets an alarm & page get refreshed in anyway ., set alarms will not be ringing.
+- User need to stick to the page set alarm does not keep running in background
+- Styling Given to the app works upon mostly used browsers with thier latest version such as chrome , firefox , edge , brave , etc...